Getting older can be an exciting and enjoyable experience. Here’s how.

 Meditation is just one of several effective and natural ways to manage anxiety healthily while getting older.

-It sounds so simple, yet when we take the time to actually witness our own thoughts as they occur, we recognize that they are often centered in the future or the past.
+It sounds so simple, yet when we take the time to witness our thoughts as they occur, we recognize that they are often centered in the future or the past.

 Chewing on the past or projecting into the future is usually not calming to the psyche and body.